PMC Kiln – Enameling and Ceramic Kiln Model #55F-3KB

 The 3KB controller offers a Programmable, Ramp and Hold- Cone Fire Kiln.
 Perfect to add PMC to your Enameling techniques , as well as Glass Fusion, Burnout and Ceramic Kiln.

 By adding a Programmable, Ramp and Hold digital controller to this kiln it become a multi tasking kiln.
-With 8 segments available you can set different ones to your needs for wether PMC, Ceramics, Enameling or Fusion
+With 8 segments available you can set different segments to your needs.
+It becomes a PMC, kiln Ceramic Kiln, Enameling Kiln or Fusion Kiln for Jewelry

 1- Set the Enameling temperature setting you prefer.
-Next set how long you want to enamel today.
+Next set how long you want to play today.

 2- Set up you ramp and hold for PMC.